M-o-a-T/etcd-tree/doc/tutorial.rst

 If you need access to private data, the tree has an ``env`` attribute.
 You can set any attribute on that.
-Entries' ``env`` attributes mirror the root, so ``something.root.env == something.env``.
+Entries' ``env`` attributes mirror the root, i.e. ``something.root.env is something.env``.

+The ``env`` attribute is written so that you cannot replace its attributes.
-You cannot replace attributes.
-Non-existing attributes will return None instead of raising an exception; you can use this feature to write generic classes which work in multiple environments, which is important when you want to use these environments in the same program -- or just re-use code.
+Non-existing attributes will return None instead of raising an exception.

 .. code:: python